alvarolop/intelligent-cd/README.md

 3. Retrieve the `Instance URL`, `Username`, and `Password` from the Management Console.
 4. Add those variables to the `.env` file.

+### 5. Web Search using Tavily

+For the Web Search using Tavily, you need to create a new API key in the [Tavily Developer Portal](https://tavily.com/developers/api-key).
+Add those variables to the `.env` file.